VectorInstitute/aieng-template-uv/docs/user_guide.md

 ## Pre-commit Hooks

-You can use [pre-commit](https://pre-commit.com/) to run pre-commit hooks (code checks, liniting, etc.) when you run `git commit` and commit your code.
+You can use [pre-commit](https://pre-commit.com/) to run pre-commit hooks (code checks, linting, etc.) when you run `git commit` and commit your code.
 Simply copy the `.pre-commit-config.yaml` file to the root of the repository and install the test dependencies which installs pre-commit.
 Then run: